 In the example below, you can see the stock composition changing over three fiscal years.
 We used only one color hue from our visual identity, and we will stick to it in the following pages of our report so our readers can associate this color with other charts about stock.
 Have specific colors for specific KPIs throughout your report or presentation whenever your visual identity allows it.

 Design-wise: remove redundant labels, get rid of shadows and use white spaces between series.

-How to use your Brand Colours in Excel:
+How to use your Brand Colors in Excel:

-Grab the HEX color code of your brand’s colors.
+- Grab the HEX color code of your brand colors.

 - Put that code into this HEX -> RBG color converter.

 - Under “Fill” choose “Color” > “More Colors“.

 - In the popup window, select the second icon from the left with the sliders.

 - Choose ” RGB Sliders“, then input the RGB numbers you found in the beginning